In our GoStudent expert talks, we speak to experts in the field of education! Find out more on real-life insights from leaders in the ed industry. 🚀

 Learning in regular schools is designed for age and not ability.
 So gifted students need additional academic stimulus which they can get from tutoring support.

-🔥 Expert Tip : “Get tutoring support on subjects beyond the curriculum.
-For example if your child excels in maths let him or her learn how to code through tutoring,” says Howell.
+🔥 Expert Tip: “Get tutoring support on subjects beyond the curriculum.
+For example if your child excels in maths let them learn how to code through tutoring,” says Howell.
 “This way it does not encroach on what is happening in the classroom.”